World War Foreign Debts Commission Act

-The Commission placed the Allied debt principal to the United States at $11 billion; payments were to be made in graduated 62 annual installments; however, the accrued interest on these payments over a period of 62 years would have increased the debt to approximately $22 billion, although the U.S. did agree to lowered interest rates.
+The Commission placed the Allied debt principal to the United States at $11 billion.
+Payments were to be made in graduated 62 annual installments but the accrued interest on these payments over a period of 62 years would have increased the debt to approximately $22 billion, although the U.S. did agree to lowered interest rates.
 Great Britain's debt was reduced 19.7% to $4.6 billion with the interest rate reduced from 5% to 3% for the first ten years of payment to be raised to 3½% thereafter.
 France's debt was reduced by 52.8% to $4 billion, without any interest for the first five years of payment.
 It was then to be increased gradually to 3½%.